 How To Check Quality Of Cement At Site

-Simply insert your hand into the cement bag, it should give cool feeling if its quality is good.
-Otherwise, you may feel warm because of hydration reaction.
+Simply insert your hand into the cement bag, it should give a cool feeling if its quality is good.
+Otherwise, you may feel warm because of the hydration reaction.

 Take some amount of cement and throw it in water.
 The cement should float for sometimes before it sinks in the water.